Industrialisation: Industrialisation (urbanisation)

-As the Industrial Revolution was a shift from the agrarian society, people migrated from villages in search of jobs to places where factories were established.
+As the Industrial Revolution was a shift from an agrarian society, people migrated from villages in search of jobs to places where factories were established.
 This shifting of rural people led to urbanisation and an increase in the population of towns.
-The concentration of labour in factories has increased urbanisation and the size of settlements, to serve and house the factory workers.
+The concentration of labour in factories has increased urbanisation and the size of settlements to serve and house factory workers.